almosting/almosting/README.md

 <!-- Your title -->
-## Hi, I'm fwrite, a Developer 🚀 from China.
+## Hi, I'm fwrite, an Android Developer 🚀.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/